maureen-muriithi/My-portfolio/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT License, Copyright (c) 2022 Maureen Muriithi.

 ## View Website on gh-pages
 - https://maureen-muriithi.github.io/My-portfolio/